 We’ve written before about how to successfully scale a platform, and one way to ensure more members join a platform is to provide them with built-in tools that facilitate core interactions on the platform.

 In the case of Dribbble, they created their own job boards which all users can access to find employment.
 Dribbble’s job board is simple and looks like a database of links, but it is as a reliable source of vacancies for many design professionals.

 Some platforms are released without a clear understanding of how they can scale.
 And Dribbble – as successful as it has become – was no exception.
-At first, they didn’t have any features that would allow users to post job listings, but they had banners that companies would buy to post ads on their website.
+At first, they didn’t have any features that would allow users to post job listings or sell their creative work, but they had banners that companies would buy to post ads on their website.
 Eventually, the majority of banners were occupied by job ads.
 Dribbble took the opportunity to create a dedicated space where companies could hire designers after they inspect their works.